atomikui/atomikui-core/src/components/stepper/Step.md

 The Step component accompanies the Stepper to represent a series of steps that have been or need to be completed.

-See the [Stepper](/#/Navigation/Stepper) component API documentation for more information.

 ```jsx
 import { Step } from '@alaneicker/atomik-ui';